MaaniBeigy/DescObs/README.md

 quite useful for scientists, the redundancy and multiplicity of them make it sometimes very difficult to choose between them.
-For instance, the abundant methods available for the calculation of confidence intervals of a dispersion measure like coefficient of variation (cv) or coefficient of quartile variation (cqv) are not achievable by a **single function**.
+For instance, the abundant methods available for the calculation of confidence intervals of a dispersion measure like coefficient of variation (cv) or coefficient of quartile variation (cqv) have not yet achieved.
 ## Aims
 The authors' intention is to create a toolbox to facilitate the use of various descriptive statistical functions and resources in favor of an easier,